laciKE/IDA_scripts/README.md

 # IDA_scripts
-Scripts and Plugins from IDA Disassembler
+Scripts and Plugins for IDA Disassembler

+Mostly simple IDC and IDA Python scripts written as my hobby projects.

+See directories and submodules in this repository for more info.